RynAgain/LED_MATRIX-Project/README.md

 ### YouTube Streaming Issues
 1. **CSV File Issues**:
-   - Verify CSV file format is correct (url,title columns)
+   - Verify CSV file format is correct (url,title,duration columns)
    - Check that URLs are valid and accessible
    - Ensure no extra spaces or special characters in the CSV